GenericMappingTools/gmt/doc/rst/source/cookbook/features.rst

 | ``# RANGE = <zmin/zmax>``

-and when used by applications the normalized *z*-values will be stretched to reflect this natural range.
-In contrast, CPTs without a natural range are instead stretched to fit the range of the data in question (e.g., a grid's range).
+and when used by applications the CPT may be automatically stretched to reflect this natural range.
+In contrast, dynamic CPTs *without* a natural range are instead stretched to fit the range of the data in question (e.g., a grid's range).
-Exceptions to these rules are implemented in the two CPT-producing modules :doc:`/makecpt` and :doc:`/grd2cpt`, both of which can read dynamic CPTs and produce *static* CPTs satisfying a user's specific range needs.
-These tools can also read static CPTs where the new range must be specified (or computed from data), reversing the order of colors, and even isolating a section of an incoming CPT.
-Here, :doc:`/makecpt` can be told the range or compute it from data tables while :doc:`/grd2cpt` can derive the range from one or more grids.
+Exceptions to these rules are implemented in the two *CPT-producing* modules :doc:`/makecpt` and :doc:`/grd2cpt`, both of which can read dynamic CPTs and produce *static* CPTs satisfying a user's specific range needs.
+These tools can also read static CPTs for which a new range must be specified (or computed from data), reversing the order of colors, and even isolating a section of an incoming CPT.
+Here, :doc:`/makecpt` can be told the data range or compute it from data tables while :doc:`/grd2cpt` can derive the range from one or more grids.

 .. figure:: /_images/GMT_hinge.*
    :width: 500 px